 SPEAKING + TRAINING

-Career Management and Business Development
+Career Advancement and Business Development

 "Jason is a rock star!
 He’s incredibly talented in his work with both individuals and organizations.
 I am a senior partner and practice leader at one of the largest executive search and talent solutions firms in the world, and he recently facilitated our practice retreat.
 He was phenomenal in working with a diverse group and ensuring relevancy for everyone.
 He not only provided us with very tangible advice, but also helped us reflect and envision broad strategic opportunities.
 Everyone left the retreat very energized and fulfilled.
 I recommend him to individuals and groups at any point on their career or organizational journeys." - Divina Gamble, Partner, Korn Ferry